spencertipping/phi/delta.md

 and how bad it is to need it but not have it.
 (In the case of timelines, it's a hard dependency: we _can't_ optimistically drop the value or the program will fail.
 So degree-of-badness isn't a continuum.)

+#### How do existing languages deal with this?
+C/OCaml/Haskell/etc use stack frames to hang onto local values; these become GC roots.
+So the compiler backend would maintain some frame-related state, allocating slots for locals (possibly from SSA).

+Scheme and SML use CPS, which pushes values forwards through closure instantiation.
+This is more similar to how phi works -- and actually, if we were to do proper closure conversion for `let` bindings we would get this for free.

+...so yeah, let's just CPS convert already.
+FFS.